bpurinton/PebbleCounts/docs/PebbleCounts_Manual_Nov2018.md

 For those familiar with Python, the best way to install PebbleCounts is by simply downloading the GitHub repository, navigating to the PebbleCounts folder at the command line, ensuring all Python dependencies are installed (see the `environment.yml` file) and getting started by skipping ahead to **Command-line Options**:

 ## For Newbies
 For newcomers to Python, no worries!
 Installation should be a cinch on most machines and I'll describe it here for Windows.
-First of all you`ll want the [Miniconda](https://conda.io/miniconda.html) Python package manager to setup a new Python environment for running the algorithm ([see this good article on Python package management](https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c)).
+First of all you'll want the [Miniconda](https://conda.io/miniconda.html) Python package manager to setup a new Python environment for running the algorithm ([see this good article on Python package management](https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c)).

 Download either the 32- or 64-bit installer of Python 3.x then follow the installation instructions.
 It's recommend to add Miniconda to the system `PATH` variable when prompted.
 PebbleCounts has a number of important dependencies including [gdal](https://www.gdal.org/) for geo-referenced raster manipulation, [openCV](https://opencv.org/) for image manipulation and GUI operation, [scikit-image](https://scikit-image.org/) for filtering and measuring, [scikit-learn](https://scikit-learn.org/stable/) for k-means segmentation, along with a number of standard Python libraries including [numpy](http://www.numpy.org/), [scipy](https://www.scipy.org/), [matplotlib](https://matplotlib.org/), and [tkinter](https://wiki.python.org/moin/TkInter).